-4. The name and contact details of the SEN Co-ordinator
+4. The name and contact details of the SEN Co-ordinator.

-The SENCO at Kingsnorth CEP School is Miss Denise Moore, Assistant Head and SENco, BEd (Hons), PGCE who is a qualified teacher and has been accredited by the National Award for SEN Co-ordination.
+The SENCO at Kingsnorth CEP School is Miss Denise Moore, Assistant Head and SENCo, BEd (Hons) PGCE, who is a qualified teacher and has been accredited by the National Award for SEN Co-ordination.

-Miss Moore is available on 01233 622673 or senco@kingsnorth.kent.sch.uk.
+Miss Moore is available on 01233 622673 or senco@kingsnorth.kent.sch.uk, during school hours.

-5. Information about the expertise and training of staff in relation to children and young people with special educational needs and how specialist expertise will be secured
+5. Information about the expertise and training of staff in relation to children and young people with special educational needs and how specialist expertise will be secured.

-All teachers and teaching assistants have had awareness training for the implications of the code of Practice and implementation of provision maps and using the 'Mainstream Core Standards' and ASD Champions course
+All teachers and teaching assistants have had awareness training for the implications of the Code of Practice and implementation of provision maps and using the 'Mainstream Core Standards 'and ASD Champions course .